nvzavi/fsr/README.md

 This is small personal project, a windows console tool that automates some of the manual tasks of reviewing a specified file's signature and overall layout (at a byte level) inorder to ascertain the true nature of the specified file's intentions (example: check if it may be injected and as such, verify if its a possible dropper).
 * The following tasks are automated *(based on your selected usage argument)*:
-  * Lookup the file signature of various file types that is contained within the accompanying signature JSON file
+  * Lookup the file signature of various file types that is contained within the accompanying JSON file
   * Quickly Identify the file signature that might by associated with a specified file
-  * Quickly patch a file's signature byte sequence that may be suspected of file signature tampering using an available signature that is contained within the accompanying signature JSON file
+  * Quickly patch a file's signature byte sequence that may be suspected of file signature tampering using an available signature that is contained within the accompanying JSON file
   * Quickly patch a file's signature byte sequence that may be suspected of file signature tampering using a custom byte sequence
   * Quickly carve a byte sequence within a specifed offset range.
   * Generate MD5 / SHA1 / SHA256 / SHA384 / SHA512 hashes of a specified byte.